favac/no-framework-starter/README.md

   '': load('home')
 };

-window.routes = routes; // also used by HMR fallback
+window.routes = routes; // optional helper to inspect routes from the console
 ```

 ## Adding New Features